rstacruz/backbone-patterns/README.md

 If you adopt an AMD library, there will be no need to use namespaces for your JavaScript classes.

-See the [RequireJS][require.js] website for more information on RequireJS and AMD.

 ``` javascript
 define(function() {
   var Photo = require('models/photo');